In a definition file¶

 It is important to note that prefixed defined in this way can be used with any unit, including non-metric ones (e.g. kiloinch is valid for Pint).
 This simplifies definitions files enormously without introducing major problems.
 Pint, like Python, believes that we are all consenting adults.

-You can easily add units to the registry programmatically.
+You can easily add units, dimensions, or aliases to the registry programmatically.
 Let’s add a dog_year (sometimes written as dy) equivalent to 52 (human) days:

 You can also add prefixes programmatically: